 Short description: Bran Castle, known throughout the world as Dracula’s castle, is a tourist attraction of great impact and extraordinary importance for this country.
 It represented a model for many Hollywood films, with Dracula being the main character of the films.

-You won’t regret a moment if you choose to visit this castle, especially since it is positioned and quite close to Brasov, so you can visit several tourist attractions.
-You will be simply enchanted by the beauty of the castle and especially by the location where it is located.
-So I invite you to let yourself be carried away by history and culture and you will go home with an extraordinary soul load.
+You won’t regret a moment if you choose to visit this castle, especially since it is also located quite close to Brașov, so you can visit several tourist attractions.
+You will be simply charmed by the beauty of the castle and especially by the location where it is located.
+I therefore invite you to let yourself be carried away by history and culture and you will go home with an extraordinary spiritual charge.

-Bran Castle was initially a military fortress of defense, being built on a rock, as a strategic point and based on the shape of an irregular quadrangle.
-Over time, the fortress underwent many changes, including the addition of the south tower in 1622, according to the plans of Prince Gabriel Bethlen, then the construction of a rectangular tower to the east, and between 1883 and 1886, the roof was tiled.
-The fortress was transformed into a royal residence in 1920, with the entry into the property of Queen Maria, and between 1920 and 1929 the most important restoration works were carried out.
+Bran Castle originally represented a military defense fortress, being built on a rock, as a strategic point and based on the shape of an irregular quadrangle.
+Over time, the fortress underwent numerous changes, including the addition of the south tower in 1622, according to the plans of Prince Gabriel Bethlen, then the construction of a rectangular tower to the east, and between 1883 and 1886, the roof was covered with tiles.
+The citadel was transformed into a royal residence in 1920, when it became the property of Queen Maria, and in the period 1920-1929 the most important restoration works were carried out.

-Currently, the Bran fortress is visited by thousands of tourists annually, it is only 30 km away from the city of Brasov.
-The castle has a museum that is located on four floors, here are exhibited collections of furniture, costumes, weapons and armor, and the Bran Domain also includes the Royal Park with the two lakes, the Tea House, the Administrator’s House and the Princess Ileana House .
+Currently, the Bran fortress is visited by thousands of tourists annually, it being only 30 km away from the city of Brașov.
+The castle has a museum that is located on four floors, where collections of furniture, costumes, weapons and armor are exhibited, and the Bran Domain also includes the Royal Park with the two lakes, the Tea House, the Administrator’s House and Princess Ileana’s House .